 His short film, In the Time of Dangerous Men, has been an official selection in multiple film festivals.
 His latest screenplay, Killing Time, is a thriller about a young woman who inexplicably begins to age and how her search for answers threatens to expose a global conspiracy behind the discovery of a genetic fountain of youth.

 His novel Nowhere Man, a political thriller, was published in June 2014, with critics comparing it to House of Cards and Homeland, and he is now writing a new book tentatively titled The Compound.
 He is also a playwright with four New York credits, and his latest drama, The Boundary, enjoyed a successful and profitable run in Houston during the spring of 2016.

 From Book Pipeline: “A shocking and deeply personal narrative from whistleblower Paula Pedene, who exposed blatant administrative oversight that resonated throughout the VA hospital system.
 The pitch of her then-unpublished work felt cinematic from the first sentence, detailing her struggles in balancing a career, her reputation, and taking a course of action she knew would threaten everything she built for herself and family.
-When it comes to nonfiction adaptability for film, Veteran’s Day is one that not only has all the necessary elements of a persuasive drama but–far, far more importantly–is a story that needs to be told so that tragedies like this are avoided in the future and those responsible are brought to justice.”
+When it comes to nonfiction adaptability for film, A Sacred Duty is one that not only has all the necessary elements of a persuasive drama but–far, far more importantly–is a story that needs to be told so that tragedies like this are avoided in the future and those responsible are brought to justice.”